 Cost

-St Stephens is an ideal location and setting for your special day.
+St Stephen's is an ideal location and setting for your special day.
 We can help you organise your event.
-In 2013 usage of the church for your ceremony will incur a $1,650 fee.
+Please contact us for a price guide.